foxford/event/docs/src/api/room.md

 [agents](agent.md#agent).

 A room belongs to _audience_ that is a scope of a tenant.
 So tenants controls an _audience_ that contains many rooms.
-The tenant also may associate some aribitraty _tags_ to the room to keep the linkage with its internal entities.
+The tenant also may associate some arbitrary _tags_ to the room to keep the linkage with its internal entities.

 A room has a _time_ period when its open i.e. available for creating events.